Like a lemon cheesecake in cupcake form, these zingy and bright lemon cupcakes are topped with a super smooth and creamy cream cheese buttercream.

 For best results, always weigh ingredients where a weight is provided

 - Preheat oven to 180C / 350F / 160C fan forced.
 12 muffin tin holes with paper cupcake cases.

-- In a large bowl, sift together the plain flour and corn flour.
-Add the sugars, baking powder and salt and stir well so everything is evenly distributed
+- In a large bowl, combine the plain flour, corn flour, baking powder and salt and whisk together to lighten and evenly distribute.

-- Pour half of the wet ingredients into the dry ingredients and stir well.
-When mixed through, add the rest of the wet ingredients and stir just enough to fully combine everything.
+- Pour half of the dry ingredients into the wet and stir until just combined.
+Pour in the milk and stir gently, then the remaining dry ingredients – only stir just enough to fully combine everything.

 - Remove from the oven and allow to cool in the tins for 5 minutes before transferring the cupcakes to a wire rack.

-- In a stand mixer with a paddle attachment, beat the butter and cream cheese, along with ½ cup of the icing sugar for about 5 minutes, until light and fluffy.
-Scrape down the sides regularly and continue beating.
+- In a stand mixer with a paddle attachment, beat the butter and cream cheese, along with ½ cup of the icing sugar until smooth.
+Scrape down the sides of the bowl.

 - Cut a small hole in the top of each cupcake and add in 1 teaspoon of lemon curd to each.

-- Pipe the buttercream on top then add sprinkles and crumbled up cookies.
+- Pipe the buttercream on top then scatter over the crumbled cookies.